 The Ray of Hope Prize® is a $100,000 prize competition that provides top biomimicry startups with connections, media exposure, and funding to accelerate their path to commercial success.

 Do you have a product, service, or technology that helps create a sustainable, resilient future?
-The Ray of Hope Prize competition can help you bring your startup to the next level.
+The Ray of Hope Prize competition can bring your startup to the next level.

 Competitors are eligible to receive the $100,000 prize, along with media exposure to major press outlets (past Ray of Hope Prize winners from the Launchpad have had their stories shared on CBS, the BBC, and PBS.)
 Benefits include pitch training, product refinement, and storytelling enhancement.
 Participants also gain access to a growing community of biomimicry designers and entrepreneurs, industry leaders, and potential investors.

 2019 Ray of Hope Prize

 At the end of each competition cycle, one team is awarded the $100,000 Ray of Hope Prize, in partnership with the Ray C. Anderson Foundation.
 This prize is awarded to the most viable prototype that embodies the radical design principles of biomimicry and Ray’s legacy of sustainable success.

 2019 winner: $100,000